There's no doubt the Frogs know how

 the dual controls so I could fly the

 machine from the left seat.
-The

-geologist sat on the passenger seat
+geologist sat on the RH passenger

 GPS hadn't been invented then and